-As photography is a male dominated industry, I hope to see more female photographers stepping up and presenting alternative views or narratives that positively portrays what being a 21st century woman is about, whether it is in fashion, fine art or conceptual works.
+As photography is a male-dominated industry, I hope to see more female photographers stepping up and presenting alternative views or narratives that positively portray what is a 21st century woman is about, whether it is in fashion, fine art, or conceptual works.
 I am still working towards that answer in my fashion narratives.

-For me, women are more than just eyecandy.
-We are not just beautiful but also, multifaceted, smart and capable.
-I hope to see more narratives that showcases this.
+For me, women are more than just eye-candy.
+We are not just beautiful but also, multifaceted, smart, and capable.
+I hope to see more narratives that showcase this.

 Is this why you became internationally published as a photographer?

-You can have amazing photos but if it doesn’t suit their monthly theme or season, it will never be published.
+You can have amazing photos but if it doesn’t suit their monthly theme or season, they will never be published.

 Of course, sometimes you do have to straddle between being bold because you’ll never know if you try.